 Lavender

-With its beautiful smell, it is no surprise that lavender attracts both bees and butterflies to its flowers.
+With its beautiful smell, it is no surprise that lavender attracts bees and butterflies to its flowers.

 Lemon Balm